 1.)
 Give a 💩.

 When you don’t care about your presentation, it shows.
-It’s in your lazily-designed slides, your monotonous voice, your copy-paste style text.
+It’s in your lazily-designed slides, your monotonous voice, and your copy-paste style text.
 Why should your audience care when you don’t?

 The first step to creating excellent presentations is to want to make them excellent.
 If you’re allowed to choose your topic, pick something you’re passionate about.
 If it’s an assigned topic, find something interesting about it.